Path-Check/paper-cred/SPECIFICATION.md

 ## QR Code Specifications
-All QR codes contain a data set and a cryptographic signature.
+All QR codes contain a type, a version, a payload and a cryptographic signature.
 The cryptographic signature is a SHA256 digest in hexadecimal form, calculated using the private ECDSA key of the **ISSUER**.
 The two blocks are designated the **DATA** block and the **SIGNATURE** block.
+The type field defines the payload type and the **version** is a **NUMERIC** field defining the version of the type communicated in this QR code.

 ### Data Ordering
 In the JSON format, blocks and key/value pairs may occur in any order.
 For example, a JSON document with the **DATA** block after the **SIGNATURE** block is equivalent to a document with the **SIGNATURE** block after the **DATA** block.
 Similarly, the key/value pairs within a block may appear in any order.